 Probably should run that one by the wife.

 I’ve watched myself grow more impatient over the years and its almost getting to the point where I say something.
 Just yesterday I sat forever behind two people who apparently had never been to a Jamba Juice and asked questions about every possible thing: “Well what’s the difference between Whey Protein and Soy Protein?
-Well which would you recommend?”
+Well which would you recommend?
+Where are you from?"

 They then proceeded to change their order, twice, and finally whipped out a coin purse and struggled for exact change.
 I audibly grumbled, which thankfully they didn’t hear, but I’m really close to being that guy that says something.
 It’s embarrassing.